-The Bankruptcy Abuse Prevention and Consumer Protection Act of 2005 enacted amendments to the Bankruptcy Code that took effect on October 17, 2005.
-Under the Bankruptcy Code, individual debtors are required to complete an approved instructional course concerning personal financial management after filing for bankruptcy before they may receive a discharge of their debts.
+The Bankruptcy Abuse Prevention and Consumer Protection Act of 2005 (BAPCPA) enacted amendments to the Bankruptcy Code that took effect on October 17, 2005.
+The BAPCPA requires individual debtors to complete an approved instructional course concerning personal financial management after filing for bankruptcy before they may receive a discharge of their debts.
 11 U.S.C. § 727(a)(11).
 The United States Trustee Program (Program) must approve all providers of the personal financial management instructional courses that debtors must complete.
 11 U.S.C. § 111(a)-(e).
 Before a provider can be approved, the United States Trustee must review the provider’s qualifications under the standards set forth in the statute, and may require the provider to submit information needed for this review.
 11 U.S.C. § 111(d).
 Approved providers are named on a publicly available list in each federal judicial district where they are approved to educate debtors.
 11 U.S.C. § 111(a).
 The application enables the Program to solicit expressions of interest from providers wishing to participate and to collect the information needed to determine if the provider meets the statutory standards.
 11 U.S.C. § 111.

 The application collects certain identifiable information (identifiers) of individuals related to the provider seeking approval of its application.
 These identifiers are as follows: